Adult Counselling and Bereavement Services

 Tributes

-Highland Hospice has on-line 'In Memoriam' book called Always in Our Hearts.
+Highland Hospice has on-line space we call our 'Wall of Memories'.
 It is a place to share memories and photos of those who have died.
-Whilst we may no longer see them, they nonetheless remain in our hearts.
-You can either flick through the book in its entirety or search for a specific person’s dedication.
+You can either scroll through the images and stories on the Wall or search for a specific person’s dedication.

 You may also choose to dedicate a leaf on our Memory Tree.
 Our Memory Tree is decorated with autumnal bronze, copper and gold leaves, all of which can be engraved with a personal dedication.
 By dedicating a leaf you can create a lasting tribute to someone you love while also making a real difference for other families who need our care.